UnlyEd/next-right-now/README_DEPENDENCIES.md

 > They told us then always find a way to provide Amplitude at an acceptable price for non-profit

 Anyway, Amplitude is [one of the best out there for Analytics](https://stackshare.io/amplitude), if the free plan is enough for your needs, or if you can afford paid plans.
+Also, their react integration is really good, even though it's not officially maintained and could use some love.

 ---